Vaginal Health Interventions for Community State Type (CST) 4

 Warning: Avoid boric acid suppositories for any BV and yeast symptoms during pregnancy

-But boric acid should not be used during pregnancy.
+The answer is no. Boric acid should not be used during pregnancy!

 This is because boric acid may be toxic and lead to premature delivery and miscarriage.

-It’s worth noting that in Germany, boric acid treatment for vaginal yeast infection is not even allowed [10].
+It’s worth noting that in Germany, boric acid treatment for vaginal yeast infection is not even allowed.
 Do not use boric acid if you have a Type 4 vaginal community during pregnancy.
-And always consult your healthcare provider before taking boric acid to confirm that it can help you address your symptoms, even if you are not pregnant.
+And always consult your healthcare provider before taking boric acid while pregnant to confirm that it can help you address your symptoms, even if you are not pregnant.

 References